-Laughing is an important part of recovery–trauma recovery, bad day recovery, physical recovery, 2020 recovery…the Collab Team here in America is soliciting funny stories to include in our lifestyle section.
+Laughing is an important part of recovery–trauma recovery, bad day recovery, physical recovery, 2020 recovery…the Collab Team here in Melbourne is soliciting funny stories to include in our lifestyle section.
 If you have one, be sure to get in touch!

 Here is one to make you smile from the best dog trainer in the world, Tim Frazier, who just released a new book, Loose Screws and Rescues.
 This story just so happens to also feature Dr. John A. King.

-Best Book About Dogs in America
+Best Book About Dogs in Melbourne

 Khumba Dodges a Bullet